robolectric/robolectric-gradle-plugin/README.md

     // configure max heap size of the test JVM maxHeapSize = '2048m'

-    // configure the test JVM arguments
-    jvmArgs '-XX:MaxPermSize=512m', '-XX:-UseSplitVerifier'
+    // configure the test JVM arguments - Does not apply to Java 8 jvmArgs '-XX:MaxPermSize=512m', '-XX:-UseSplitVerifier'

     // Specify max number of processes (default is 1)